iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

 ``unlock``: Moves value from the ``balance.lock`` back to the ``balance.stake``

-  - Unlock the requester stake when the consensus fails
+  - Unlock the requester stake when consensus fails
   - Unlock the scheduler stake when consensus is achieved
-  - Unlock the worker stake when they contributed to a successfull consensus
+  - Unlock the worker stake when they contributed to a successful consensus

 ``seize``: Confiscate value from ``balance.lock``